 “Let everything that has breath praise the Lord.
 Praise the Lord.”

 Every life in this world is given by God.
-Some Bible scholars even say that when God created life on earth, He gave us all a piece of Himself.
+Some Bible scholars even say that when God the Almighty created life on earth, He gave us all a piece of Himself.
 And that piece of God enables us to live in this world.

 “The wilderness and the wasteland shall be glad for them, and the desert shall rejoice and blossom as the rose; it shall blossom abundantly and rejoice, even with joy and singing.
 The glory of Lebanon shall be given to it, the excellence of Carmel and Sharon.
 They shall see the glory of the Lord, the excellency of our God.”